 No reconnaissance had taken place and at this late stage Aitken and Caulfield tried to decide where to land the troops.
 They selected a site that was free of mangroves on the south of a headland called Ras Kasone.
 The landing was due to take place on the afternoon of 2 November, but it was not until some hours later, 10pm, when the first of the troops left the ships and headed towards the shore, after HMS Fox had fired her 6-inch guns at some (unoccupied) trenches.
 During the night of 2/3 November, the 13th Rajputs (The Shekhawati Regiment) and most of the 61st (King George's Own) Pioneers were landed and consolidated their positions.

-The troops were not only inexperienced, but had been on board ships for over two weeks – a lot of this time in the tropics.
+The troops were not only inexperienced, but had been on board ships for over two weeks.
+A lot of this time had been spent in the tropics.
 They had been overcrowded, suffered from seasickness, and eaten bad food (some of which was at odds with their religious beliefs).
 After a sleepless night the troops found themselves on a hostile shore with no information about possible enemy strength.
 In all, it was a recipe for disaster.

 Above: Another plan of Tanga, showing the situation after the landings

 During the course of 3 November, and well into the night, other battalions were landed, including the regulars of the 2nd Battalion Loyal North Lancashires and Indian units including the 101st Indian Grenadiers, the 63rd Palamcottah Light Infantry, the 2nd Kashmir Rifles (Body Guard Regiment) and the 98th Indian Infantry.
 Aitken made another mistake in deciding against landing a battery of artillery.
 This battery, the 27th Mountain Battery, may well have made a difference to what was to follow.